roydejong/Enlighten/docs/quickstart.rst

 - Register a new **Route** for all ``GET`` requests sent to ``/``, with a function.
 - Start the application: parse the incoming request, route it to our function, and send a response back.

 All that in just a few lines of code.
-This is just a basic example: we have many more power tools at our disposal to do more cool stuff.
+And this is just a basic example: we have many more power tools at our disposal to do more cool stuff.

 Router configuration
 ^^^^^^^^^^^^^^^^^^^^